Firm of the Year 2018 Survey

-In June 2015 it made the surprise announcement that it was also merging with Canadian firm Gowlings, creating a transatlantic firm of around 620 partners.
-After just a few months as Wragge Lawrence Graham & Co, in February it was rechristened Gowling WLG, and it's a shame that the firm has now lost its Wragge.
+In June 2015 it made the surprise announcement that it was also merging with Canadian firm Gowlings, creating a transatlantic firm of around 620 partners, and offices in 10 countries.
+In February 2016 the firm was rechristened Gowling WLG, and it's a shame that the firm has now lost its Wragge.

 In the UK, the firm has offices in London and Birmingham.
-As for the inside info, lawyers at Wragges praise the "
+As for the inside info, lawyers at Gowling praise the "

 lots of boozing".

-The firm received high praise for its catering, "
+The firm received high praise for being "

 With the merger now in place, we'll see if any of this changes or if Gowling WLG will be a firm of two halves.
 With Canadian bacon on the side.

 Firm of the year overall score: